huggingface/transformers/docs/source/model_sharing.rst

     finetuned_model.save_pretrained(save_directory, push_to_hub=True, repo_name="my-awesome-model")

-If you are a premium user and want your model to be private, just add :obj:`private=True` to this call!
+If you are a premium user and want your model to be private, just add :obj:`private=True` to this call.

-If you are a member of an organization and want to push it inside the namespace of the organization instead of yours, just add :obj:`organization=my_amazing_org`!
+If you are a member of an organization and want to push it inside the namespace of the organization instead of yours, just add :obj:`organization=my_amazing_org`.

 Add new files to your model repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^